 The following types of files are automatically backed up but must be restored manually after the upgrade process:

-PAM configuration files: For information about restoring the PAM configuration files, refer to "Task 5 - Reconfigure Plugable Authentication Module (PAM) in 126.96.36.199", in the "Global" section of the Post Upgrade Tasks.
+PAM configuration files: For information about restoring the PAM configuration files, refer to "Task 8 - Reconfigure Pluggable Authentication Module (PAM) in 126.96.36.199", in the "General" section of the Post Upgrade Tasks.

 /etc/pfring/mtu.conf and /etc/init.d/pf_ring: To restore these files you must manually retrieve them.
 The /etc/pfring/mtu.conf files will be located in /var/netwitness/database/nw-backup/restore/etc/pfring/mtu.conf, and the /etc/init.d/pf_ring files will be located in /var/netwitness/database/nw-backup/restore/etc/init.d/pf_ring.
-For information about how to restore these files, see "(Conditional) Task 2 - Restore Files for 10G Decoder" in the "Hardware Related Tasks" section of Post Upgrade Tasks.
+Complete the following steps to restore the files.

 The following diagram shows the high-level task flow of the steps you perform to back up your hosts.